run-ai/docs/docs/platform-admin/workloads/assets/credentials.md

 *   Search - Click SEARCH and type the value to search by
 *   Sort - Click each column header to sort by
 *   Column selection - Click COLUMNS and select the columns to display in the table
+* Download table - Click MORE and then click ‘Download as CSV’.
+Export to CSV is limited to 20,000 rows.
 *   Refresh - Click REFRESH to update the table with the latest data

 ## Adding new credentials